kamamautanu/AmaFi/README.md

 # AmaFi
 Automated water-wise irrigation system

 As someone new to the world of engineering, a friend encouraged me to create something that would make life easier for me.
 Something like automating watering in my garden so I don't spend 6 or more hours a week doing it by hand during the heat of summer.
-Initially I resisted the idea of integrating technology into my gardening space, but as spring turned into summer and the hot California sun blasted my garden full force, what had once been a labor of love quickly turned into feelings of frustration at both the amount of time I spent watering and the amount of water I was using during a "mega-drought".
+Initially, I resisted the idea of integrating technology into my gardening space, but as spring turned into summer and the hot California sun blasted my garden full force, what had once been a labor of love quickly turned into feelings of frustration at both the amount of time I spent watering and the amount of water I was using during a "mega-drought".

 Water scarcity isn't an issue of the future, it's happening right here and now.
 Enter the AmaFi.
 The AmaFi only applies water where plants need it and when.
 No more worrying about over or under watering, the AmaFi takes out the guess work in growing drought resiliant gardens while conserving water compared to conventional methods.
 The AmaFi does this by integrating a number of gardening theories and features:
-  * [deep watering](What's the science behind deep watering?) - water less often for longer for deeper moisture penetration
+  * [deep watering]() - water less often for longer for deeper moisture penetration
   * [drip irrigation]() - reduces evapotranspiration, plant disease, and efficiently waters deeply
-  * [irrigation zones] - three watering zones for crops based on rooting depth categories - low, medium, high
+  * [irrigation zones] - three watering zones for crops based on rooting depth categories - low, medium, high.
-  * insights into

-The efficiency of drip irrigation systems has been known for some time.
-In some systems, water usage can be reduced by 20 to 30%.
-In a world where water rations are no longer

 # Table of Contents
-AmaFi Waterwise Irrigation System

   [What is AmaFi?](https://github.com/kamamautanu/AmaFi/blob/main/README.md#what-is-amafi)

   [What is next for AmaFi?](https://github.com/kamamautanu/AmaFi/blob/main/README.md#what-is-next-for-amafi)

-Components Details
+Component Details
   1. [Microprocessor](https://github.com/kamamautanu/AmaFi/blob/main/README.md#1-microprocessor)
   2. [Case](https://github.com/kamamautanu/AmaFi/blob/main/README.md#2-case)
   3. [Soil Moisture Sensor](https://github.com/kamamautanu/AmaFi/blob/main/README.md#3-soil-moisture-sensor)